mprsic/performa365docs/docs/howto/enroll_learner_to_course.rst

 #.
 At the bottom of the page there are two buttons: **Add static assignment** and **Add dynamic assignment**.

-Static assignments
+Add static assignment
 ***************************

 #.
-Click on the action button **Add static assignment**.
+Click on the action button **Add static assignment** below the list of assignments.
 #.
 The first step of Add/Edit wizard opens up below.
 #.
-Assignments can be created for courses and programs.
+Assignments can be created for courses or programs.
 Check the appropriate radio button in the **Assignment for** section.
 #. **Enrollment reason** is required.
 Text entered into this field is sent to the learner as a part of the email message informing them they've been enrolled into the course/program.
 #. **Summary** is an optional field.
 It contains additional information about assignment in text format.
-This field has character limit of 500.
+This field has a limit of 500 characters.
 #. **Course/program** is selected from the dropdown menu.
 Only active courses and programs will be shown in this list.
 #.
 Enter **Finish** using datetime picker control.
 All learners enrolled to this course must complete it before this date.
 #.
 When all required fields have been filled in, click **Next** to continue to the second step (assignment query builder) which will be the same for both static and dynamic assignments.